codemeasandwich/hyper-element/README.md

 }
 ```

-Returning a "teardown function" from `setup` address the problem of needing a reference to the resource you what to release.
-If the "teardown function" was a public function.
-We would need to store the reference to the resource some, that the teardown can access it when call.
+Returning a "teardown function" from `setup` address's the problem of needing a reference to the resource you want to release.

+> If the "teardown function" was a public function.
+We would need to store the reference to the resource somewhere.
+So the teardown can access it when needed.

 With this approach there is no leaking of references.